Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Introduction

 \section{Introduction}

-This paper investigates a class of control systems described by nonlinear differential equations in functional analysis.
-We designate a Hilbert space for the state, denoted as \( Z \).
-Our analysis focuses on systems represented by the following nonlinear differential equation:
+In this study, we explore the controllability of a specific class of non-autonomous fractional parabolic differential equations subject to nonlocal conditions within Hilbert spaces $Z$.
+Our investigation centers on systems modeled by the following nonlinear fractional differential equation:

-where
+where,